darasus/ai-blog/content/the-best-way-to-get-your-kids-to-eat-their-vegetables.md

   vitamins and many other nutrients that your body needs.
 Add fruit to the top of your green smoothie, it will bleed into the green colour.
 If you want your smoothie to look green, add the greens to the bottom of the blender.
+intro: >-
+  Putting healthy food on the table every night can be a challenge for many parents.
+It’s hard to get kids excited about eating their vegetables, but luckily there are plenty of tricks that make it easier.

+  Addressing their senses is a good place to start.
+The sense of smell and taste are the primary drivers of our desire to eat one thing or another.
+Kids love things that look, smell, feel and taste good.
+The trick is finding ways to incorporate these elements into nutritious meals so they want to eat them.

+  One way parents have been able to do this is by using smoothies as an opportunity to add hidden veggies into their kid’s diets without them knowing it.
+And, since you’ll be using green smoothies as the base for your drink—not just any old sweet smoothie—it won’t add any sugar or calories that you don’t want in there.
 ---

 ## Why Kids Don’t Like Veggies